jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 ## What has been achieved?

-If you’ve followed along, you should:
+If you've followed along, you should:

 - Have a feeling for how to build a modular webpack config
 - Know how to configure Babel and how to differentiate between environments